 I graduated from Loughborough University in 2001 with a degree in Fine Art (Painting).
 I worked in various administrative and managerial roles within the charity sector before beginning my editing and proofreading training in 2015.
-In the same year I became a director of Help For Writers, a post which I held until December 2019.
-This involved copyediting, proofreading and helping clients distribute their books via online stores worldwide.
-Since December 2019 I have focused on editing and proofreading on a freelance basis as well as branching out into developmental editing.
+In the same year I became a director of a company called Help For Writers, a post which I held until December 2019.
+This involved copyediting, proofreading, marketing, networking and helping clients distribute their books online.
+Since December 2019 I’ve focused on editing and proofreading on a freelance basis.